kendama/neo4j/README.md

 # Neo4j Graph Database for Synapse

-Neo4j is noted as the “World’s Leading Graph Database”.
-A graph database allows data to be organized such that relationships are prioritize.
-Those relationships can be exploited through queries that strongly consider the nodes and the connections between them.
-Synapse provides a means of recording information related to provenance, thus enabling an informal way of crediting Synapse user for their work.
-By loading this information regarding into a Neo4j graph database, users are empowered with a comprehensive means of tracking and visualizing provenance.
+Synapse provides a means of recording information related to provenance as a graph, thus enabling an formal way of crediting Synapse user for their work.
+However, the current implementation does not provide easily accessible mechanisms to search or discover structures in the provenance graph across different activities.
+This repository provides the mechanisms for loading Synapse provenance information into a graph database, which allows data to be organized such that relationships are prioritized.
+Those relationships can be exploited through queries that consider the nodes and the connections between them.
+By loading this information regarding into a graph database, users are empowered with a flexible means of tracking, searching, and visualizing provenance.

+Here, we use the [Neo4j](https://neo4j.com/) graph database.
 To begin using Neo4j, download Neo4j for free from https://neo4j.com/download/.

 This repository contains 3 usable scripts and a requirement.txt file with a list of items to be installed using pip.
 To install these dependencies, be sure to have pip, and then use ‘pip install -r requirement.txt’.
 Users must have Neo4j installed on a local or remote machine with their login information contained in a json file as follows:
 ```